nkhnurkholifah-maker/deep-learning-cnn-retinal-disease/README.md

 ```
 Note: The full training, validation, and evaluation logic is implemented in the main notebook.
 The wrapper scripts execute the notebook sequentially from top to bottom to ensure consistency.
+Running train.py and eval.py executes the full notebook and may take a long time depending on GPU and dataset access.

 ---